9 Lesson Planning

 One RRC Polytech communication instructor, who used ChatGPT to generate a first-draft lesson plan about asking for clarification in a culinary workplace, found that the tool was useful for generating ideas and structure, but significant reworking was needed to make it useable for class.[1]
 Carefully editing and refining AI output is critical to ensure that the lesson plans produced are as good or better than the instructor could create without the use of AI tools.

-Consider ChatGPT’s response to the prompt in the text box above.
+Consider ChatGPT’s response to the prompt in the screenshot above.
 Some instructors may wish to start the class with an intro activity that raises student interest, turn the interactive lecture into a facilitated discovery activity, or have the guest speaker visit prior to the application activities.
 One or two rounds of reprompting followed by the instructor’s own revisions could turn that initial output into a usable lesson plan.

 For those who plan to use an AI tool to produce multiple lesson plans, adding custom instructions could save time.
 One example of custom instructions might be “Every time I ask for a lesson plan, make sure that each hour of class time has a ten-minute break, no portion of an activity is longer than twenty minutes, and facilitative teaching and active learning strategies are employed whenever possible.”
 Uploading one or more previous lesson plans with a prompt could also improve the quality of the AI tool’s initial output.
 For more about reprompting, custom instructions, and adapting AI outputs, please see the Writing and Refining Prompts chapter.